Ga1ex/GalexPub---Airtable-scripts/README.md

 TableCreate - it's a script for table 'TableCreator', used as tool to create tables by script.
 Select types, put names and press button.
-Create table, await base.createTableAsync('TableCreator',[{name:'Name',type:'singleLineText'},{name:'prepare',type:'singleLineText'},{name:'Fieldnames',type:'multilineText'},{name:'Command',type:'multilineText'},{name:'Fieldtypes',type:'multipleSelects',options:{choices:[{name:'singleLineText'},{name:'multilineText'}]}}]) turn prepare to button. use bulleted text for names, comma-seperate inside the same type, new row for new type
+Create table, await base.createTableAsync('TableCreator',[{name:'Name',type:'singleLineText'},{name:'prepare',type:'singleLineText'},{name:'Fieldnames',type:'multilineText'},{name:'Command',type:'multilineText'},{name:'Fieldtypes',type:'multipleSelects',options:{choices:[{name:'singleLineText'},{name:'multilineText'}]}}]) turn prepare to button. use bulleted text for names, comma-separate inside the same type, new row for new type

 UpdateCreate - get data from some API, in json, check records in table.
 If such ID exists, update.
 If not, create new record